guneyguven/guneyguven.github.io/README_PUBLISH.md

 1) Fastest (requires a GitHub Personal Access Token - PAT)

 - Create a PAT with `repo` scope.
-- Run from repo root:
+-- Run from the repository (the script will detect the repo root automatically):

 ```bash
 GITHUB_TOKEN=ghp_xxx ./publish_with_token.sh
 ```

-This will set `origin` to use the token and push `main`.
+This will detect the git repository root (walking up from the script location), temporarily set `origin` to use the token, push `main`, and restore the original remote URL.

 2) SSH (recommended long-term)